The Library History Buff

 Donald Vincent, Durham, NH.
 Deceased.
 Collected New Hampshire library postcards.

 Fanni L. Vinton, East Ganville, VT.
 John Jones has a series of five library postcards mailed to Mrs. Vinton in 1906 which suggests that she was a library postcard collector.

 Ella A. Walton, Cambridge, MA.
 The Harvard College Library has a black slipcase containing over 500 library postcards, of which almost 300 are of Massachusetts libraries, collected by Ms. Walton who may have been a Harvard Library employee.
 It was donated by her on September 30, 1926 (B7610.22.4F).
 One card, dated 20 March 1906, is inscribed "For the Walton library collection."
 See also the entry under Harvard College Library.

 Nellie Webb, compiled a collection of library postcards while Director of the Withers Library in Bloomington, Illinois.
-A significant portion of her collection is now part of the collection of Christian Schaller of J. Stewart Roberts Associates.
-Her collection is described more fully at the J. Steward Roberts Associates website.
+A significant portion of her collection is now part of the collection of the Johnson Roberts Associates - Architects and is described more fully described on their website.

 Anne and Billy Wilkinson assembled a collection of approximately 5,800 library postcards representing libraries during 1900-90.
 They donated their collection to UCLA's Charles E. Young Research Library Department of Special Collections in 2008-2009 in honor.

 Mrs. Charles (Ada) Whiting, Nashua, NH.
 There are several postcards, dated about 1909, in the L. C. Powell collection at UCLA addressed to Mrs. Whiting.